 DESIRABLE QUALIFICATIONS: Previous law enforcement or military experience.
 Associate’s degree or higher or completion of college course work toward a degree.

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Applications can be submitted on the Internet.
 Visit the City web site at http://stlouis-mo.gov/jobs Additional information concerning the Police Officer (Trainee) process can be found on the Police Division's web site at http://slmpd.org/careers.shtml

 The Employment History and Educational/Training History sections of the application must be completed.
 Resumes will not be accepted as a substitute to a fully completed Employment Application.
 Incomplete and/or carelessly completed applications will not be considered.

-Upon acceptance of a conditional job offer, candidates will be required to pass a Drug Screen Test and Physical Examination and successfully complete a Psychological Examination as part of the Medical examination procedure.
+Upon acceptance of a conditional job offer, candidates will be required to pass an oral swab Drug Screen Test and Physical Examination and successfully complete a Psychological Examination as part of the Medical examination procedure.
 Police Officers are subject to random Drug Screen and Alcohol Tests without advance notice as a condition of their employment.

 4 comments from people like you have helped us improve this page.
 Keep the feedback coming!